Wal33D/manic_vscode_extension/docs/game-reference/format/sections/height.md

 # Height Section

-The `height{}` section is required and defines the elevation of every tile corner in the map.
+The `height{}` section (also written as `heights{}`) is required and defines the elevation of every tile corner in the map.
 This creates the 3D terrain topology.
+The map editor writes this section on every save.

 ## Format